serverless/blog/posts/2018-04-22-how-to-create-landing-page-with-serverless-components.md

 ../../bin/components deploy
 ```

+If you go into netlify and click into the newly created site, you should see the live landing page URL.

 ![image](https://user-images.githubusercontent.com/532272/38904159-a8b88c6a-425d-11e8-8db5-12939d666c4d.png)

 ### 2. Adding the Lambda Function for Sign Up

 Now we need to add a lambda function to handle for form submissions.